pozzo-research-group/OT2-DOE/README.md

 ## DOE Package Framework:

-### Prepare: This package contains modules which are relate to planning and preparing
+### Prepare: This package contains modules which are relate to planning and preparing samples compositions, volumes, stocks and other information prior to OT2 commands.

 #### The python package adopts the following two techniques to obtain the temperature profile of the samples and sample holder to determine the melting point of the samples: